Skip to main content Skip to footer

 What Causes Skin Cancer?

-In Australia, sun exposure is a major risk factor for Skin Cancer.
-UV exposure in childhood and built up over a lifetime increases the risk of Skin Cancer, especially NMSC.
+In Australia, sun exposure is a major risk factor for skin cancer.
+UV exposure in childhood and built up over a lifetime increases the risk of skin cancer, especially NMSC.

-Other factors that may increase the risk of Skin Cancer are:
+Other factors that may increase the risk of skin cancer are:

-• previous skin cancers
+• previous skin cancer

 • fair complexion and inability to tan